 Kungliga biblioteket is the National Library of Sweden.
 Our collections extend more than a thousand years back in time and are growing daily.

-We collect, preserve and give access to almost everything that is published in Sweden – from manuscripts, books and newspapers to music, TV programs and pictures.
-The National Library is a Government Authority under the ambit of the Ministry of Education, headed by the National Librarian, Karin Grönvall.
+We collect, preserve and give access to almost everything that is published in Sweden – from manuscripts, books and newspapers to music, TV programmes and pictures.
+The National Library (Kungliga biblioteket, KB) is a government agency under the Ministry of Education, headed by the National Librarian, Karin Grönvall.

 From censorship to cultural treasure

-In 1661, Sweden introduced a law for legal deposit.
-It required all printers to deliver one copy of their material to the National Library.
-Initially, the law was an instrument of censorship, a way for the state to control its citizens.
+In 1661, Sweden introduced a legal deposit act.
+It required all printers to deliver one copy of their material to KB.
+Initially, the act was an instrument of censorship, a way for the state to control its citizens.
 Today, it helps us preserve Sweden's cultural treasure.

-In the late 1900s, the law was expanded to include sound, moving images and computer games.
-The law for legal deposit of electronic material was added in 2012.
+In the late 1900s, the act was expanded to include sound, moving images and video games.
+The electronic legal deposit act was added in 2012.

 Our ever-growing collections currently hold over 18 million items.
 Most of these are stored in underground storage rooms.

 More than just Swedish

 We are also a research library in the social sciences and humanities.
-Therefore, our literature spans a variety of languages on topics such as history, sociology and art.
+This is why our literature spans a variety of languages on topics such as history, sociology and art.

 In addition, we collect foreign material with a Swedish connection.
 These include translated books, games by Swedish producers and films about Sweden.

 A source for independent research

 We do not evaluate or screen the material we collect.
 Everything is saved as it is, regardless of form or content.
-Thereby, we support and stimulate independent research, for today and future generations.
-Our mission is ultimately to aid democracy, equality and the freedom to form one's own opinion.
+This way, we support and stimulate independent research, for today and for future generations.
+Our mission is ultimately to aid democracy, equality and the freedom for everyone to form their own opinion.